normal-computing/posteriors/docs/log_posteriors.md

 ## Gradient Ascent

-Normally in gradient descent we minimize a loss function such as cross-entropy or squared error.
+Normally in gradient descent we minimize a loss function such as cross-entropy or mean squared error.
 This is equivalent to gradient ascent to maximise a log likelihood function e.g. cross-entropy  loss corresponds to the log likelihood of a categorical
 distribution: